-- e) shall ensure that the Official has a fair hearing. - 2.
-The Officiating Representative shall provide the Disciplinary Panel with a copy of the evidence and submissions on which he/she and the Official concerned seeks to rely at the hearing.
-The Official must provide his/her material in English, or with an English translation provided (which the Officiating Representative or Disciplinary Panel may request to be certified). - 3.
-The Disciplinary Panel shall determine whether a violation of this Code has occurred on the balance of probabilities.
+2. The Officiating Representative shall provide the Disciplinary Panel with a copy of the evidence and submissions on which he/she and the Official concerned seeks to rely at the hearing.
+The Official shall provide his/her material in English, or with an English translation (which the Officiating Representative or Disciplinary Panel may request to be certified).

+3. The Disciplinary Panel shall determine whether a violation of this Code has occurred on the balance of probabilities.
 The Disciplinary Panel shall adjudicate the matter on the basis of written submissions and already provided evidence only except where the Official requests an in-person hearing.
-Such hearing may proceed by telephone conference or video conference at the discretion of the Disciplinary Panel. - 4.
-In the event that an Official admits the charge(s) but disputes the sanctions specified in the notice or the Disciplinary Panel finds that a violation has occurred, the Disciplinary Panel shall determine the appropriate sanction(s) to be imposed on the Official.
-In determining the appropriate sanction(s), the Disciplinary Panel may consider all relevant factors, including but not limited to (a) submissions on behalf of the Governing Body and their designees at whose event the alleged violation occurred; (b) the seriousness of the violation; (c) the effect on the integrity of the sport; (d) any submissions and evidence filed in mitigation or by way of aggravation; and (e) the period of any provisional suspension served. - 5.
-The range of sanctions that may be imposed are at the sole discretion of the Officiating Representative and Disciplinary Panel and may include, but are not limited to: (a) reprimand and warning as to future conduct; (b) suspension of certification for a limited period; (c) permanent suspension of certification; and, in addition, (d) withdrawal of access to and accreditation for any tennis event organised, authorised or sanctioned by the Governing Bodies or by any National Association. - 6.
-The Disciplinary Panel shall promptly issue its decision, with reasons, to the Official, the Officiating Representative, the Governing Bodies, the Official's National Association, the Tennis Integrity Unit, and any other tennis organisation it considers appropriate.
-For the avoidance of doubt, nothing in this clause prevents a Governing Body from publishing the outcome and/or the decision as it sees fit. - 7.
-Any decision of the Disciplinary Panel imposed on the basis of a conviction of, or a plea of guilty or no contest to, a criminal charge or indictment for any offence in any jurisdiction as set out in clause A)10 of this Code shall be final and binding and not subject to appeal. - 8.
-If the Official's certification is suspended at the time of the re-certification meeting of the relevant calendar year, prior to their certification being reinstated the Joint Certification Programme may at its discretion require the Official to submit any relevant and supporting correspondence to be considered and reviewed by the Joint Certification Programme.
-The Joint Certification Programme shall be entitled to take into account the violation of this Code, as well as all other relevant factors when deciding whether the certification of the official should be reinstated, demoted or withdrawn.
+Such hearing may proceed by telephone conference or video conference at the discretion of the Disciplinary Panel.

+4. In the event that an Official admits the charge(s) but disputes the sanctions specified in the notice or the Disciplinary Panel finds that a violation has occurred, the Disciplinary Panel shall determine the appropriate sanction(s) to be imposed on the Official.
+In determining the appropriate sanction(s), the Disciplinary Panel may consider all relevant factors, including but not limited to (a) submissions on behalf of the Governing Body and their designees at whose event the alleged violation occurred; (b) the seriousness of the violation; (c) the effect on the integrity of the sport; (d) any submissions and evidence filed in mitigation or by way of aggravation; and (e) the period of any provisional suspension served.

+5. The range of sanctions that may be imposed are at the sole discretion of the Officiating Representative and Disciplinary Panel and may include, but are not limited to: (a) reprimand and warning as to future conduct; (b) suspension of certification for a limited period; (c) permanent suspension of certification; and, in addition, (d) withdrawal of access to and accreditation for any tennis event organised, authorised or sanctioned by the Governing Bodies or by any National Association.

+6. The Disciplinary Panel shall promptly issue its decision, with reasons, to the Official, the Officiating Representative, the Governing Bodies, the Official's National Association, the ITIA, and any other tennis organisation it considers appropriate.
+For the avoidance of doubt, nothing in this clause prevents a Governing Body from publishing the outcome and/or the decision as it sees fit.

+7. Any decision of the Disciplinary Panel imposed on the basis of a conviction of, or a plea of guilty or no contest to, a criminal charge or indictment for any offence in any jurisdiction as set out in clause A)10 of this Code shall be final and binding and not subject to appeal.

+8. If the Official's certification is suspended at the time of the Recertification meeting of the relevant calendar year, prior to their certification being reinstated the Programme may, at its discretion, require the Official to submit any relevant and supporting correspondence to be considered and reviewed by the Programme.
+The Programme shall be entitled to take into account the violation of this Code, as well as all other relevant factors when deciding whether the certification of the Official should be reinstated, demoted or withdrawn.